-Andrew Hoan is President and CEO of the Brooklyn Chamber of Commerce, a position he has held since December 2016.
-The Chamber is one of New York’s largest business advocacy and economic development organizations, with over 2,100 members.
+Andrew Hoan is President and CEO of the Brooklyn Chamber of Commerce, a position he has held since December 6, 2016.
+In that role, he manages the strategic, fiscal and programmatic goals for the Brooklyn Chamber of Commerce and the Brooklyn Alliance.
+He also serves as a spokesperson for economic development and business in Brooklyn.
+Before becoming president, Andrew served as Executive Vice President and Chief of Staff.
+With over 2,100 members, the the Brooklyn Chamber is one of New York’s largest business advocacy and economic development organizations.

 The Brooklyn Chamber of Commerce is the largest and fastest-growing Chamber of Commerce in New York State.
 The Chamber was founded in 1918 to promote economic development across the borough and serve as an advocate for its member businesses.
 Its mission is to promote a robust and healthy business environment in Brooklyn.